Where are Crab Snares Legal? State Guide & Laws 2026

 Crab Snares in Washington State

-Key Washington regulations:
+Key Washington regulations for 2026:

 • Columbia River exception: 3 snares allowed per person